lilyfrancis/lilyfrancis.github.io/README.md

 # My Portfolio

-> This is a mobile version portfolio project by microverse to test the use of Flexbox for Positioning and also grids, images and Background,
+> This is a mobile version portfolio project by microverse to test the use of Javascript to store form data on browser

 ![screenshot](images/screenshot.png)